tchap/go-statemachine/README.md

 A small framework for using state machine approach for event processing.

+## State of the Project

+I am still developing this, so things may and will change if I find it more appropriate for my use cases.

 ## Example

 Check `ExampleStateMachine` in `statemachine_test.go` to see an example.